psathyrella/partis/docs/subcommands.md

 | `--snp-positions <stuff>`               | colon-separated list of comma-separated SNP positions for each gene, e.g. '3,71:45' will generate two novel alleles, separated by two SNPs (at zero-indexed sequence positions 3 and 71) and one SNP (at 45) from the two genes in --sim-v-genes.
 | `--indel-positions <m:n:...>`           | same as --snp-positions, but for indels
 | `--allele-prevalence-freqs <f1:f2:...>` | colon-separated list of allele prevalence frequencies, including newly-generated snpd genes (ordered alphabetically)

+### Miscellany

+##### naive probability estimates

+The script `bin/get-naive-probabilities.py` is designed to answer the question "What is the probability of a particular rearrangement in this sample?".
+It uses the `all-probs.csv` file that is written to each parameter directory, which contains a line counting how many times we saw each unique rearrangement in that sample.
+Using a yaml config file, you can have the script use a variety of criteria, for instance, find the probability of rearrangements that use any IGHV1 family gene, and that have CDR3 length of 60, 63, or 66.
+For more details run `./bin/get-naive-probabilities.py --help`.